 Lily Díaz was born in San Juan, Puerto Rico.
-She grew up in Caracas, Venezuela and in San Juan, Puerto Rico.
+She grew up in Caracas, Venezuela and in Puerto Rico.
 She is married and has two children.

 Lily Díaz works with technologically-derived artforms such as photography, video and digital media.
 Her interests focus on the areas of history, myth and representation.
 In 1985, as artist-in-residence at the Museum of Holography in New York City, she produced a holographic installation piece, A Tribute to Spiderman.This piece is now part of the Holography Collection at the MIT Museum of Art and Science.

 During 1987, as part of a residency at Film/Video Arts (New York City), she created Afterimages, a VideoPoem.
-The video uses poetry to explore aspects of the Puerto Rican bilingual/bicultural identity.
+The video uses poetry to portray oppression of the Puerto Rican bilingual/bicultural identity.
 The piece has been exhibited widely and is part of the anthology Latin American Video during the Eighties of the Instituto de Cooperación Iberoamericana, ICI, in Madrid, Spain.

 In 1990, she received a Fulbright fellowship to conduct research in the archives in Spain for A Simultaneous View of History, a hypermedia work about science in 16th Century America and Spain.
 The work investigates scientific techniques utilized by the Europeans to visualize the newly acquired lands.

 In 1994, she was commisioned by the Arts Festival of Atlanta to create @rt Auction an interactive computer art piece that explores the topic of how price informs our perception of art.